 In 2023, the Compensation Consultant worked directly with the Compensation Committee to develop recommendations for compensation levels for our executive officers and non-employee directors.
-In addition, the Compensation Consultant provided data and other information regarding competitive compensation programs and policies, as well as information concerning compensation plan design and regulatory developments.
-Finally, the Compensation Consultant conducted a risk assessment of the Company's executive compensation policies and practices.
+In addition, the Compensation Consultant provided data information other regarding competitive compensation programs and policies, as well as information concerning compensation plan design regulatory developments.
+Finally, and the Compensation Consultant conducted risk of executive assessment Company's the compensation policies and practices.